MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 - The capture signal might come in a format that the application can't understand.
 - The latency might be improved.

-## Driver Improvements
+## Driver improvements

-In order for audio drivers to support low latency, Windows 10 provides the following three new features:
+In order for audio drivers to support low latency, Windows 10 and later provide the following features:

 1. \[Mandatory\] Declare the minimum buffer size that is supported in each mode.
 1. \[Optional, but recommended\] Improve the coordination for the data flow between the driver and Windows.